 So, before you embark on your next adventure, take a moment to consider the benefits of travel medical insurance.
 Don’t leave your health to chance; be proactive and protect yourself.

 Ready to safeguard your travels with the peace of mind that comes from travel medical insurance?
 Explore your options, find the perfect coverage, and embark on your adventures with confidence.

 Yes, most insurers will offer travel and medical insurance to people with pre-existing medical conditions.
 However, depending on your circumstances, you may have to pay more for cover.

 Can you get travel insurance after leaving Canada?

 Yes, you can, but I advise you to check the insurance company with such a policy.
 Some may not allow such.
-But World Nomads policy permits that even when already oversea.
-However, a 48-hour waiting time relates to coverage of any illness, starting from when the date you set the policy to run.
+But World Nomads policy permits that even when already overseas.
+However, a 48-hour waiting time relates to coverage of any illness, starting from the date you set the policy to run.

 Is travel insurance mandatory for Canadian tourist visas?

 Visitors are not required to have travel medical insurance.
 In a few cases, travel visa applicants may need proof of medical insurance coverage.